-The 2021 Atlantic hurricane season was the third most active on record, producing 21 named storms.
-Meteorologists are predicting another above-average hurricane season in 2022.
+The 2022 Atlantic hurricane season produced 14 named storms.
+Meteorologists are predicting another active hurricane season in 2023.

 Fortunately, there are things you can do as a homeowner to prepare for hurricane season.

 These coverages already come with your home policy, but you may want to increase your limits to better prepare for hurricane season:

 - Replacement Cost Contents – If you ever need to replace the belongings in your home, this coverage will pay to replace them at today’s prices—not their depreciated value.